znchen666/FiCo/README.md

 ## Citation
 ```
-@inproceedings{chen2024practicaldg,
-  title={PracticalDG: Perturbation Distillation on Vision-Language Models for Hybrid Domain Generalization},
+@article{chen2024filter,
+  title={Filter or Compensate: Towards Invariant Representation from Distribution Shift for Anomaly Detection},
-  author={Chen, Zining and Wang, Weiqiu and Zhao, Zhicheng and Su, Fei and Men, Aidong and Meng, Hongying},
+  author={Chen, Zining and Luo, Xingshuang and Wang, Weiqiu and Zhao, Zhicheng and Su, Fei and Men, Aidong},
-  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-  pages={23501--23511},
+  journal={arXiv preprint arXiv:2412.10115},
   year={2024}
 }
 ```